Mares' Chase Predictions, Betting Tips, Odds & Trends (Cheltenham 2022 - DAY 4)

 Mares' Chase Trends

-There are no relevant trends yet as this race is run for the second time in 2022
+There are no relevant trends yet as this race is run for the fifth time in 2025.

 Mares' Chase Predictions